areaDetector/ADUVC/adUVCSupport/cameraDetector/README.md

 #### Usage:

 To use the helper, run it as root.
-There are three possible commands:
+These are the possible commands:

 ```
 ./uvc_locater -h